danirus/django-comments-xtd/docs/usecases/change-user-image-or-avatar.rst

 .. _django-avatar: https://github.com/grantmcconnaughey/django-avatar
 .. _django-contrib-comments: https://django-contrib-comments.readthedocs.io/

-By default django-comments-xtd uses its own template filters to fetch user profile images from Gravatar_.
+By default django-comments-xtd uses its own template filters to fetch user profile images from Gravatar_ and put them in comments.
 It is a simple solution that makes the app dependant on an external service.
 But it is a good solution when the only confirmed record we get from the person who posted the comment is an email address.

 This page describes how to setup django-comments-xtd so that user images displayed in comments come from other sources.
 For such purpose, in addition to the default filters, we will use django-avatar_.
 Your Django project can use another application to procure user images, perhaps with a built-in solution or via a social service.
 Just adapt your case to the methodology exposed here.